 Holding A Fundraiser

 If you’re interested in hosting your own fundraiser, FARA has an experienced grassroots fundraising team to mentor you and help you through the process of running your own fundraiser.
-Start your fundraising endeavor by filling out the Grassroots Fundraising Form and reaching out to Ann Musheno, FARA's Grassroots Event Coordinator, at email@example.com.
+Start your fundraising endeavor by filling out the Grassroots Fundraising Form and reaching out to Ann Musheno, FARA's Manager of Grassroots Events, at email@example.com.
 The FARA team is happy to help you every step of the way!

 If you are deciding what type of event you want to host, the Grassroots Fundraising Event Ideas Booklet can show you some of the different types of fundraisers you can do and the level of commitment required for each.